grausof/keras-sincnet/README.md

 [1] Mirco Ravanelli, Yoshua Bengio, “Speaker Recognition from raw waveform with SincNet” [Arxiv](http://arxiv.org/abs/1808.00158)

+## Cite us
+If you use this code or part of it, please cite us!

+*Mirco Ravanelli, Yoshua Bengio, “Speaker Recognition from raw waveform with SincNet”* [Arxiv](http://arxiv.org/abs/1808.00158)

 ## Prerequisites
 - Linux
 - Python 3.6/2.7